Mohinee29/NYC_Taxi_Demand_Prediction/README.md

 Interpretability: There is a no interpretability required.A taxi driver is only concerned with the accurate prediction results.

 Relative Errors: Mean Absolute Percentage Error will be the relative error we will consider.
-Our goal is to reduce the percentage error is low as possible.
+Our goal is to reduce the percentage error to as low as possible.

 Acknowledgments
 • Applied AI Course